If one or both of your number plates have been lost or destroyed, you'll need to visit a Service NSW Centre and report it.

 - call the Police Assistance Line on 131 444, or

 - attend your local police station.

 When you visit the service centre, you'll need to surrender your plate(s) if you have them, and receive new ones.
 The replacement plates won't be exact copies of your previous plates.

 What you need

-How to order
+How to report

-- Download and complete the Number Plates and/or Cancellation of Registration Application – PDF.
+- Download and complete the form.

 - If you'd like to have your new plates re-issued with your previous plate number, you'll need to make a request in writing to myPlates.
 You must meet specific requirements, including a waiting period of 6 months.
 After that time, Transport for NSW will assess the circumstances and make a decision on whether to grant permission for the re-issue.
-For more information visit the myPlates website or call 02 9433 1600.
+For more information, visit the myPlates website or call 02 9433 1600.

 - Please bring the necessary tools and screws with you if you'll be picking up plates for the vehicle you're driving.
 Operating a vehicle without number plates is illegal.